boostkpi/docs.github.io/docs/ada/index.md

 ---
 layout: default
 title: ADA (AI Data Analyst)
-description: Learn more about ADA
+description: Learn more about ADA, your personalized AI Data Analyst
-has_children: true
 nav_order: 5
 ---

-# ADA
+# ADA: Your Personalized AI Data Analyst
 {: .no_toc }

 ## Table of contents